gcc-mirror/gcc/gcc/config/i386/sse.md

    (set_attr "mode" "V4SF")])

 ;; Also define scalar versions.
 These are used for abs, neg, and ;; conditional move.
-Using subregs into vector modes causes regiser ;; allocation lossage.
+Using subregs into vector modes causes register ;; allocation lossage.
 These patterns do not allow memory operands ;; because the native instructions read the full 128-bits.